 Psssst.. why not check out these awesome London Harry Potter Locations?

-On October 28th, from 10 am to 4 pm, the London Museum of Water & Steam will be holding an event with a bit of a Halloween Twist.
-It aims to demonstrate the ‘monster bacteria’ in the River Thames.
+From October 26th to November 3rd from 10 am to 4 pm, the London Museum of Water & Steam will be holding an event with a bit of a Halloween Twist.
+Follow along on a ghost hunt, haunted tours and ghost crafts!

-Regular admission fees apply, but the school holiday activities offered during the event are complimentary and do not require booking, which makes it an ideal choice if you haven’t had time to plan this October half term in London.
+Regular admission fees apply, but the school holiday activities offered during the event do not require pre-booking, which makes it an ideal choice if you haven’t had time to plan this October half term in London.

-Brick Dinos exhibition has been running since February.
-However, the last day is the 29th of October.
+Dino rEvolution exhibition has been running since February.
+However, the last day is the 3rd of November 2024.

 Horniman Museum members can enter the exhibition for free, and general admission to the rest of the museum is also free.

-However, for non-members, Brick Dino entry costs £9 for adults, £4.50 for kids and under 3’s are free.
+However, for non-members, Dino rEvolution entry costs £9 for adults, £6 for kids and under 3’s are free.
 In the past, we’ve found membership to be worth it.

 The exhibition designed for families, has some of the largest creatures ever to roam the Earth to life in a scaled-down format.

-There is a market within the grounds of the Horniman Museum on weekends with nice food, perfect for lunch sitting in the garden.
+There is a market within the grounds of the Horniman Museum on Sundays from 10 am to 3 pm with nice food, perfect for lunch sitting in the garden.

 Horniman Museum is ideal for those days when you’re not sure of the weather since it has indoor space and gardens to explore.

-From the 21st to the 25th of October, Julie Donaldson and Axel Scheffler’s stories will be brought to life on stage.
+From the 26th to the 31st of October, Julie Donaldson and Axel Shefflers ‘The Gruffalo’ will be brought to life on stage.

-Featuring segments from Poor Old Fox, lively soundtracks, puppetry and so much more, this event is set to be perfect for children of all ages who love the popular books this October half term in London.
+Featuring all your favourite Gruffalo characters, lively soundtracks, puppetry and so much more, this event is set to be perfect for children 3 and up who love the popular book this October half term in London.

-There are multiple shows across the four days and it is best to book tickets in advance.
+There are multiple shows across the four days and booking tickets in advance is best.

 10. The Puddle At The End Of The World